Air Conditioning FAQ 2026

 - A duct may be too small or damaged, and make a whistling noise.

-- It could be “oil-canning” – when the duct work is flexing when the pressure changes.
+- It could be “oil-canning,” where the ductwork flexes as pressure changes.
 Need to find the weak duct area and reinforce.

 - Check for the clogged furnace air filter.
-Poor airflow can cause air conditioning noise and, struggle to breathe.
+Poor airflow can cause air conditioning noise and make it difficult to breathe.

 Hissing Noise from A/C